What Is Unified Communications? Key Benefits and Use Cases

 Key components of integrating unified communications into the digital workforce can be classified into the following groups:

-• Video: Video platforms like Zoom, Google Meet, and even call center software are used to integrate, capture, and store telephonic activity details in the system.
+• Video: Video platforms like Zoom, Google Meets, and even call center software are used to integrate, capture, and store telephonic activity details in the system.
 These details can be used in further stages of the buyer's funnel.

 • Audio: Audio calling systems like interactive voice response (IVR) provide a white glove experience with pre-recorded and templated messages.
 Having an embedded audio functionality makes in-app calls simple and user-friendly.